oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 different file types.
 These files are typically organized in several subdirectories, each of which contains related files (and possibly other subdirectories etc.).
 The organization into subdirectories and their content is specific for a particular cloud application.
-CSARs are zip files, typically compressed.
+CSARs are zip or tar files, typically compressed.
 A CSAR may contain a file called TOSCA.meta that describes the organization of the CSAR.